Megabit/Blazorise/Tests/Blazorise.E2E.Tests/ReadMe.md

 Please note that:
 - the testing demo is **BasicTestApp.Client** and you should run it in order to interact with the test application and generate tests.
-- you should make it so your new PageTest inherits from **BlazorPageTest**.
+- you should make it so your new PageTest inherits from **BlazorisePageTest** as that setups the test application, and provides helpers.
 - in your test, you should navigate by using the provided **RootUri**, `await Page.GotoAsync( RootUri.AbsoluteUri );`